rex-9/Bookstore/README.md

 # BookStore

-> The amazing BookStore project will let you perform any basic
+> The amazing BookStore project will let you display, add and remove the books you are currently reading.
-> math calculations you want to perform.
+> The books are stored online.

 ## Built With